Shopping

 How does a toaster oven work?

 The basic function of a toaster oven is a grill to cook toast and bagels.
-It's a larger surface with more capacity than a toaster, so you can cook up to eight slices at once, or thick-cut artisan breads like homemade sourdough.
+It's a larger surface with more capacity than a toaster, so you can cook up to more slices at once, or thick-cut artisan breads like homemade sourdough.
 However, modern toaster ovens have multiple functions.
-Our tests have found toaster ovens that can bake, dehydrate, air fry, and much else besides, cooking an entire rotisserie chicken.
+Our tests have found toaster ovens that can bake, dehydrate, air fry, and much else besides, with some able to steam-bake and roast an entire rotisserie chicken.

 Is a toaster oven the same as an air fryer?

 They're two different appliances.
 The basic difference is that an air fryer is an appliance that circulates hot air around food to cook it, whereas a toaster oven toasts bread.
-However, the best toaster ovens and air fryers have multiple functions - though toaster ovens tend to have many, many more.
+However, the best toaster ovens have air frying functions, too.

 Are toaster oven air fryers good?